Stalemate and checkmate; both these topics might confuse you if you don’t understand them properly.

 - You have no legal moves to get out of check.

-When these above two conditions are satisfied it is called checkmate.
-In a tournament if you checkmate your opponent you win and get a whole point.
+When these above two conditions are satisfied, it is called checkmate.
+For example, if you checkmate your opponent in a tournament, you win and get a whole point.

 There are actually three ways you can respond to a checkmate

 - By capturing the attacking chess piece.